ipfs/kubo/docs/config.md

 Default: `1h`

-- `NoSync` *!*
-A boolean value denoting whether or not to disable sanity syncing in the flatfs datastore code.
-Setting this to true may significantly improve performance, but be careful using it as if the daemon is killed before a write is synchronized to disk, there is a chance of data loss.

-Default: `false`

 - `HashOnRead`
 A boolean value.
 If set to true, all block reads from disk will be hashed and verified.
 This will cause increased CPU utilization.